kevintianjh/homepage/README.md

 # homepage

-My career homepage that lists my professional skills.
+My career homepage that lists my professional skills developed using Bootstrap to enhance its mobile experience.
 It also featured a Password Generator app written using Java and Spring framework, following the MVC design principle